getreu/tp-note/doc/source/tp-note--manpage.md

 '''
 ```

+**Customize the built-in HTML exporter**

+Customizing _Tp-Note_'s HTML export function works the same way than
+customizing the built-in viewer.
+There are some slight differences though:
+The role of the '`viewer_rendition_tmpl`' template - discussed above - is
+taken over by the '`exporter_rendition_tmpl`' template.
+In this template the
+same _Tera_ variables are available, except '`{{ noteJS }}`' which does not
+make sense in this context.
+As the exporter prints possible rendition error
+messages on the console, there is no equivalent to the '`viewer_error_tmpl`'
+template.

-### Choose your favourite web browser as note viewer
+## Choose your favourite web browser as note viewer

 Once the note is rendered into HTML, _Tp-Note_'s internal HTTP server connects
 to a random port at the `localhost` interface where the rendition is served to